 You will explore issues of global significance and make judgements about global issues of relevance and Importance to your own life.
-You will learn, develop, and apply skills in critical thinking, problem-solving, teamwork, research, communication and collaboration.
+You will learn, develop, and apply skills in critical thinking, problem-solving, team-work, research, communication, and collaboration.

 This syllabus is firmly based on skills rather than specific content.
 Through the study of a range of current global issues, you will explore different and sometimes opposing perspectives.
-Topics are diverse and include areas including human rights, poverty and inequality, biodiversity and culture & identity.

-You will become more aware of your own beliefs and assumptions and become more self-critical and be open to different views and ways of thinking.
+Topics are diverse and include areas such as human rights, poverty and inequality, biodiversity and culture, and identity.
+You will become more aware of your own beliefs and assumptions, and become more selfcritical and be open to different views and ways of thinking.
 You will develop research skills that will enable you to obtain information, evaluate its reliability and usefulness and use the evidence gathered to construct your own arguments and lines of reasoning.